rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

     easy_install pip

-Then, follow the install instructions in the preceding section.
+Then, follow the installation instructions in the preceding section.

 ### Environment variables